bloodmc/GriefDefenderDoc/docs/wiki/Commands.md

 ### `/gd`

 When used without any arguments, `/gd` opens the **GriefDefender GUI**.
-This interface may appear as either a **chat-based GUI** or an **inventory-based GUI**, depending on the player's toggle setting:
+This interface may appear as either a **chat-based GUI** or an **inventory-based GUI**, depending on the player's toggle setting.

 * Use `/gd toggle gui` to switch between chat and inventory modes.
-* See [GUI Documentation ↗](https://docs.griefdefender.com/wiki/basic/GUI) for a full breakdown of features and usage tips.
+* See the [GUI Documentation ↗](https://docs.griefdefender.com/wiki/basic/GUI) for a full breakdown of features and usage tips.

-This is the primary command to access all major GriefDefender functionality in a user-friendly interface.
-This interface may appear as either a **chat-based GUI** or an **inventory-based GUI**, depending on the player's toggle setting:

-* Use `/gd toggle gui` to switch between chat and inventory modes.

-This is the primary command to access all major GriefDefender functionality in a user-friendly interface.
+This is the primary command to access all major GriefDefender functionality through a user-friendly interface.

 **Arguments Key:** `<required>` `[optional]`

 ### 📌 Claim Identifier